Horse of a Different Color

 - All over the place in the Star Wars Expanded Universe.
 From the Tauntauns of Hoth, to the Dewbacks of Tatooine and lizard-like Varactyl of Utapau, any planet inhabited by sentient aliens will be guaranteed to have domesticated and rideable exotic beasts of burden of some sort.

 - The Life and Times of Scrooge McDuck: Scrooge McDuck has established his Badass credentials several times with these.
 When he was left for dead in the South African Savanna, he went berserk against all the animals trying to eat or kill him and cowed a lion into becoming his steed.
 In Australia, he encountered an Emu and used it instead, at least until it ran off from an approaching flood.
+In the Klondike, he has used moose for transport on more than one occasion.
 In Hearts of the Yukon, we also briefly see a rider arrive into Dawson City on a bear—but even he's scared of Samuel Steele.

 Films — Animated